Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 The Many Remarkable Lavender Oil Uses You Probably Want To Know About – Read More

-HOW TO SAFELY USE LAVENDER ESSENTIAL OIL FOR BABIES AND KIDS
+HOW TO SAFELY USE LAVENDER OIL FOR BABIES AND CHILDREN

 You may be wondering if essential oils are safe for your baby, toddler or child.
 They definitely can be - provided you stick with kid safe essential oils and follow specific usage guidelines.
 Lavender is well known as one of the best, mildest, gentlest - and safe - essential oils for babies and kids.
 But like all pure essential oils, lavender is highly concentrated and potent, so extreme care is needed before use.